-New arrangement based to the analysis of frequencies
+New arrangement based to the analysis of letter frequencies

 Linking of the most common word groups according to their frequency to optimize the use of the swipe function

-The QWERTY layout was invented in 1863 for two hands use and to solve the jam problems in the typewriters.
-For this reason the most common letters and groups in the QWERTY were separeted so the two hands typing resulted faster witohut jams.
-This separation is the main reason of the slowness typing in touchscreen QWERTY devices used with one finger.
-Smartphones and tablets in fact were introduced in 2007 and they are used in a one hand way because designed for a different use than the typewriters.
-All this is the proof that the standard QWERTY is not optimized for the new generation touchscreen devices but it is only an adaptation.
-Another problem of the QWERTY adaptation is that its horizontal predisposizion limts the scaling of the letters so the keys could not be adapted in the best way to the touchscreen vertical displays.
+The QWERTY layout was invented in 1863 for a two hands typing mainly to solve the jam problems in the typewriters.
+For this reason the most common letters and groups in the QWERTY were move to the opposite edge so a two hands typing resulted faster and witohut jams.
+This separation is the main reason of the slowness typing on touchscreen QWERTY devices used with one finger.
+Smartphones and tablets (launched in 2007) uses the same QWERTY layout even if they are used with one hand/finger.
+So a new device was adapted to an old keyboard layout.
+Of course this has no sense because it should be the opposite: the keyboard layout adapted to the new device.
+Another problem of this QWERTY adaptation is that its horizontal predisposizion limts the scaling of the letters so the keys could not be adapted well on vertical displays.

 6. Why did you choose a honeycomb structure?

-Save space in small devices is fundamental.
+To save space on touchscreen devices.
 First of all an honecomb structure can remove the useless space between letters so there is more useful space to show them bigger.
-Second this structure and its proportionality allows to Inoltre questa disposizione permette di sfruttare il dispositivo in altezza e non in larghezza ovvero nel modo per cui smartphones e tablets sono stati concepiti.
-Third for each cell it increases the number of connections with the other cells and the distance between them will be lower.
+Second this structure and its proportionality allows to use the device on portrait view.
+Third for each cell it increases the number of connections with the other cells and it decreases the distance between them.

-The space bar has always been the most important key in the keyboards.
-In the QWERTY layout the spacebar is located the bottom because is the most confortable position for the thumbs.
-In the touchscreen devices the most comfortable position for the finger is not the bottom but the center of the keyboard, so the most important key deserves the most important, used and confortable position: the centre.
-From the centre it will start the new intelligent arrangement of letters and word groups.
+The space key is the most important key on a keyboards.
+The QWERTY layout has the spacebar on the bottom because is the most confortable position for the two thumbs.
+On touchscreen devices the most comfortable position for the finger is not the bottom but the center of the keyboard, so the most important key deserves the most important, used and confortable position: the centre.
+From the centre it will start the new arrangement of letters and word groups.

 8. What about the new letters arrangement?

-Each letter in each Keybee keyboard has been placed following a studied order and precise rules.
+Each letter in each Keybee keyboard has been placed following a precise algorithm.
 Starting from the centre there are the letters with the higher frequency (in relation to the language studied) and the letters that are most frequently at the beginning or at the end of a word.
-So the adjacency with the spacebar and the swipe function will improve in the optimal way the typing on touchscreens.
-In the internal cells there are the letter less used while at higher distance, close to the borders, there are the rare letters.
-In the internal cells there are the letter less used while at higher distance, close to the borders, there are the rare letters.
+After these there are the letter with a low frquency while at higher distance, close to the borders, there are the less used letters.
 This new arrangement and this structure are designed also for the linking of the most common word groups according to their frequency of use.
 Word groups like with, ck, for, st, th, ing etc. are printable with one touch instead of with multiple touches.
 Also other symbols like apostrophe, question and exclamation mark, comma, dot, return, etc. are arranged to reduce the number of touches and the number of keyboard's change.

 Yes, of course.
 Each language has his own structure so it is necessary that the arrangement follows every single language's rule.
 For now the available languages in Keybee are English, Spanish, Italian and German but we will introduce all the main languages according to their frequency (French, Portuguese, Dutch, Chinese, Japanese, Slavic and Balkan languages, Russian, Arabic)

-10. How have you integrated the Swipe function?
+10. How did you integrated the Swipe function?

 The swipe is the primary function in the touchscreen devices, for this reason in Keybee the structure, the arrangement and the linking of common word groups are designed to make easy and fast the swipe function.
 Some syllables and some entire words can be inserted through a simple combination of click & swipe greatly reducing the number of touches for typing a text (50% less).
 All this thanks to the intelligent arrangement and not with the using of prediction algorothms.
 For now the swipe is limited to the adjacent cells because we did not introduce predictive algorithms.